 Help at LVC

-Academic Accommodation: Students with documented disabilities should contact the Office of Disability Services for academic support and/or if they need academic accommodations.
-The office is located in the lower level of the Humanities Building (Humanities 004).
+Academic Accommodation: Students with documented disabilities should contact the Center for Disability Resources for academic support and/or if they need academic accommodations.
+The office is located in the lower level of the Mund College Center.
 For more information, contact ext.
-6071 or visit Disability Services.
+6071 or visit Disability Resources.

-Academic Peer Tutoring: The Office of Academic Tutoring offers assistance to students who want to improve their academic performance.
+Academic Peer Tutoring: The Center for Writing and Tutoring Resources offers assistance to students who want to improve their academic performance.
 For every course, from Accounting to Spanish, tutors who are successful students themselves will help you improve study techniques and assist with time management.
 There is no charge for this service.
-To schedule an appointment with a tutor, please call ext.
-6799.
-For more information, visit Peer Tutoring.
+For more information, visit the Center for Writing and Tutoring Resources.

 Business Office: Questions related to student accounts and billing can be resolved by calling ext.
 6300 or visiting the Business Office on the first floor of the Humanities Building.
 For more information, visit the Business Office.

-Career Services: The career services staff is available to assist students in development of comprehensive career planning.
+Career Development: The Career Development staff is available to assist students in development of comprehensive career planning.
 This includes exploring the selection of a major or a change in major, informing students about internships, supporting graduate school application, and assisting with postgraduate employment opportunities.
-The office is located in the Mund College Center.
+The Center for Career Development is located in the lower level Mund College Center.
 Staff is available for drop-in hours or scheduled appointments.
 For more information, please call ext.
-6560 or visit Career Services.
+6560 or visit Career Development.

 Commuter Services: Commuters should contact Jen Evans, director of student activities, with any questions or comments.
 She can be reached at ext.
 6164 or in her office in the Center for Student Engagement on the main floor of the Mund College Center.
 The commuter lounge is located on the lower level of Mund.
 For more information, visit the Commuter website.